TyTnMonz/TomoPrint/README.md

 # Document Print Utility with Keyword-Based Rules

 ## Overview
-This program is a C# application designed to automate the printing of PDF documents using **SumatraPDF**.
+This tool automates the printing of PDF documents using **SumatraPDF**.

 It supports various customization options, including specific printer selection, copy count, page size, and color.
 Additionally, it allows for keyword-based actions by integrating with a Python script to search PDFs for specific keywords and adjust print settings accordingly.

-The program can also monitor a folder and automatically print new documents or periodically reprint files at specified intervals.
+The printing process can be **silent** (without showing any UI).

 ---